Spanish Property Lawyers/Abogado

-When you are buying a property in Spain, or indeed if you are selling one, you are naturally going to have numerous questions.
-You can rest assured that with Giambrone, all those questions will be answered clearly by our English speaking Spanish conveyancing solicitors.
-Not only will they fully explain the fundamental differences between selling and buying property in Spain and the UK, they will also put your mind at rest over the common issues that you may have been warned about.
+When you are buying or selling a property in Spain, you will need to understand the conveyancing system in Spain.
+Giambrone's Spanish real estate team will fully explain the fundamental differences between selling and buying property in Spain and the UK, they will also put your mind at rest over the common issues that you may have concerns about.

-And the advice does not stop there.
-They will also go on to inform you about how everything works in regard to deposits and buyer / seller taxes and fees, as well as your ongoing liabilities as a new property owner in Spain, such as non-resident taxes and inheritance tax, together with any applicable community charges, insurance and IBI (council tax) that you will need to budget for.
-Sometimes these costs can be overlooked, and may come as a surprise to the new Spanish property owner.
+Giambrone highly regarding expert lawyers will guide you on all aspects of your purchase from deposits, buyer/seller taxes and fees, as well as your ongoing liabilities as a new property owner in Spain, such as non-resident taxes and inheritance tax, together with any applicable community charges, insurance and IBI (council tax) that you will need to budget for.

 In the following section we will be tackling some of the most frequently asked questions about buying a property in Spain.